osohq/oso/new-docs/content/python/guides/data_access/django.md

-filtering policy is to have them inherit from `django_oso.models.AuthorizedModel()`, a thin wrapper around `django.models.Model` that calls `django_oso.auth.authorize_model()` under the hood to return Django QuerySets with authorization filters applied.
+filtering policy is to have them inherit from `django_oso.models.AuthorizedModel()`, a thin wrapper around `django.models.Model` that calls `django_oso.auth.authorize_model()` under the hood to return Django `QuerySet`s with authorization filters applied.

 The policies you write will largely look the same with or without the list filtering feature, and the Oso engine will follow similar evaluation paths.